adrian-heouairi/linux-setup/README.md

 # KDE bug

 After modifying a .desktop file in `~/.local/share/applications`, you have to rename it for changes to take effect.

+# Setup script guidelines

+Setup scripts can print errors, but they should silence programs that print useless information.